happysmaran/OuroborOS/README.md

 ## New Content
 * **Magic SysRq Interface:** Interacting with `/proc/sysrq-trigger` to force an immediate kernel panic or reboot from userspace.
 * **Log Parsing in C:** Implementing an efficient tail-style log parser that watches for keywords (e.g., "sudo", "failed login") in `/var/log/messages`.
-* **In-Memory Execution:** Configuring the system to run from `initramfs` (ramfs) to ensure the OS remains functional enough to complete the deletion of the virtual disk.
+* **In-Memory Execution:** This is important.
+Configuring the system to run from `initramfs` (ramfs) to ensure the OS remains functional enough to complete the deletion of the virtual disk.

 ---